RETIREMENT LIVING IN THE COTSWOLDS

 The Cotswolds is an Area of Outstanding Natural Beauty in the South West and central England.
 It is made up of the rolling Cotswolds Hills spread over an area of around 40km by 90km.
 This area lies mainly within Oxfordshire and Gloucestershire, but also extends into parts of Somerset, Worcestershire, Warwickshire and Wiltshire.
 Its beauty and charm make it a popular place to retire.

 The Cotswolds has a quintessentially English charm with pretty villages like Morton-in-Marsh and Winchcombe, as well as buzzing historic market towns like Cheltenham, Gloucester, Cirencester, Tetbury and Stroud, all surrounded by bucolic rolling green countryside.
 As well as that the famous historic attractions like Sudeley Castle and Tewkesbury Abbey, you’ll also find plentiful walking routes, like the Cotswold Way, wildlife parks and Cotswold Water Park for water-based adventures.

 There are lots of variables that make this a difficult question to answer, but one simple tip is to multiple the amount you’d like to live on every year (say £24,000) by 25 (in this case the answer is £600,000).
 That is the amount you’d need to save.
 However this figure doesn’t consider things like your annual state pension, benefits, tax, or the equity you might hold in your home.
 Talk to McCarthy Stone about flexible retirement living options.

-Retirement Properties near Cotswolds Properties available to Buy or Rent
+Retirement Properties near Cotswolds Properties available

 "As if moving into my beautiful new apartment wasn’t enough, everything that led up to the move was handled by McCarthy Stone.
 I couldn’t believe how easy it all turned out to be; I was left with just two boxes to unpack which suited me and Meira just fine."